Beltway Series: Broadcast rights fees

 When the amount MASN pays annually to the Nationals to broadcast Nationals games first came up for renegotiation in 2012, another source of discontent arose between some Orioles and Nationals fans.
 The Nationals asked for MASN to increase its annual payment from $20 million to $118 million per year for the 2012 through 2016 seasons, while the Orioles countered with an offer averaging $39.5 million per year, and MASN began paying the Nationals that amount in 2012 pending agreement between MASN and the Nationals on a fee.
 When MASN and the Nationals could not agree on an annual amount, the Orioles and Nationals submitted the matter to Major League Baseball's Revenue-Sharing Definitions Committee for arbitration.
 The committee issued a written decision in 2014 that MASN should pay the Nationals an average of $59 million per year for 2012 through 2016.
 Claiming the decision was biased against the Orioles, MASN pursued litigation on behalf of the Orioles and itself to have the committee's decision vacated.
 With the matter tied up in the courts, the entire 2012-2016 period went by without a resolution of the matter, and the teams missed the next required renegotiation for the seasons from 2017 through 2021.
-The Nationals seek payment from MASN of over $100 million in fees each for the 2012-2016 and 2017-2021 periods, and some Nationals fans resent the delay in MASN increasing the rights fees it pays their team because of the impact it has on the Nationals′ revenues and the Nationals′ ability to sign expensive free agents.
+Prevented by the MASN deal from selling their television rights on the open market, the Nationals sought payment from MASN of over $100 million in fees each for the 2012-2016 and 2017-2021 periods, and some Nationals fans resent the delay in MASN increasing the rights fees it pays their team because of the impact it has on the Nationals′ revenues and the Nationals′ ability to sign expensive free agents.
+The dispute also led to significant acrimony between the owners of the two teams, and the Lerner family, which purchased the Nationals from MLB in 2006, pointed to the MASN agreement as a complication in ny effort they made to sell the Nationals, as the impossibility of valuing the rights and the lack of control over them drove down the team's market value and made it unattractive to potential buyers.

+The 2024 sale of the Orioles to David Rubenstein finally resulted in a softening of relations, and just before the beginning of the 2025 season both teams and MLB announced that the litigation had been settled and the MASN agreement dissolved.
+MASN then signed a new one-year contract with the Nationals to broadcast their games in 2025, after which the Nationals are free to sell their broadcasts on the open market for the first time in their history in Washington.